Ngā Taonga Sound & Vision: Christchurch

-By mid-September a Department of Internal Affairs email noted that Ngā Taonga Sound & Vision were "pleading poverty" over the costs involved, and by 30 September 2016 Ngā Taonga Sound & Vision had withdrawn completely from the co-location project, pointing to their inability to pay the rental charges.
+The second attempt was a shared archival facility at Wigram, to be shared by Ngā Taonga Sound & Vision and Archives New Zealand.
+An agreement was signed in 2015, and construction was scheduled to start in the second quarter of 2016, but by 30 September 2016 Ngā Taonga Sound & Vision had withdrawn completely from the co-location project, pointing to their inability to pay the rental charges.
+Archives New Zealand continued the development of the Wigram facility, which opened in 2018.